Home >

 David Pearce essay

-Brave New World is an early example of modern dystopianism: the future as awful warning. --Raphael and McLeish
+an early example of modern dystopianism: the future as awful warning. --Raphael and McLeish

 He has satirized the imminent spiritual trustification of mankind, and has made rowdy and impertinent sport of the World State whose motto shall be Community, Identity, Stability. --John Chamberlain